MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 - If your flow falls into one of the categories above or if the migration fails, you'll need to manually recreate your flow using the Dataverse Legacy Microsoft Dataverse (legacy) connector.

 #### Logic Apps
 - All new Logic Apps should be created with the Microsoft Dataverse connector.
 This connector includes legacy actions, and preview actions.
 Legacy actions are in GA.
-The preview action GA date will be announced in November 2023.
+The preview action GA date will be announced in January 2024.
 - Logic Apps using the Dynamics 365 connector are recommended to move to the Microsoft Dataverse (legacy) connector until the Microsoft Dataverse connector is available.
 - Logic Apps will either need to be recreated to use the Microsoft Dataverse connector or be edited to change the Dynamics 365 connector to the Microsoft Dataverse connector and then validating all triggers and actions.